 My overarching research specialization is second language acquisition, specifically aspects of classroom acquisition and second language pedagogy.
-I recently completed a longitudinal study of attitudes toward Italian acquisition and how those attitudes change over time with greater experience learning the language.
-Lately, my research agenda has also been focused on the use of second languages and the portrayal of second language speakers in popular media in the U.S. as well as the attitudes these representations convey about the groups they purport to depict.
-I have recently presented papers on various topics in this field such as: fact and fiction in representations of language learning and language loss on television; popular attitudes toward Spanish in the U.S., comparing the "Saturday Night Live" skit "La Policia Mexicana" and the increasing prevalence of English-only laws across the nation; and the importance of second-language knowledge for detectives to solve crimes on television police procedurals and crime shows, such as "Law and Order," "White Collar," "Monk," "Bones" and "Castle."
-I am currently working to compile this research into a book-length project.
+For instance, I have done longitudinal studies of attitudes toward Italian acquisition and how those attitudes change over time with greater experience learning the language.
+Lately, however, my research agenda has been focused on the use of second languages and the portrayal of second language speakers in popular television in the U.S. as well as the attitudes these representations convey about the groups they purport to depict.
+My recently published book, "Watching in Tongues: Multilingualism on American Television in the 21st Century," collects my work on these issues over the last decade.
+I am also interested in other issues related to second language use in media and society, such as how Spanish was employed by would-be presidential nominees during the 2020 campaign to appeal to Latinx voters or how Spanish is used is English-language comic books.